 Enrollment in the Principal Certification program requires admission to Penn State’s Graduate School and to the program in Educational Leadership in the College of Education.

 To be admitted students must:

-- hold a baccalaureate degree from an accredited college or university;
+- Hold a baccalaureate degree from an accredited college or university;

-- schedule a personal interview with the program coordinator prior to submission of application materials;
+- Schedule a personal interview with the program coordinator prior to submission of application materials;

-- submit an online Graduate School application and application fee;
+- Submit an online Graduate School application and application fee;

-- submit two official transcripts from each college and university attended;
+- Submit two official transcripts from each college and university attended;

 Penn State will make an institutional recommendation to the Pennsylvania Department of Education when a candidate shows evidence of satisfactory completion of the requirements listed below.
 It is important to note that Penn State endorses successful candidates for certification; the Pennsylvania Department of Education officially grants the certification.

-- Successful completion of the required Praxis exam.
+- Pass the required Praxis exam.

 Courses will be scheduled in cooperation with the Educational Leadership Program at University Park.
 For the convenience of participants, there will be evening and weekend courses varying in length from six weeks to 15 weeks.
 Many of the courses are offered in blended instruction; that is, both face-to-face and online instruction.